 Okay, so you may not need these per se, but they make the trip a lot easier.

-Driving a car a long distance in uncomfortable clothes can be described as “the worst”.
-Whether it’s being too warm or cold or wearing badly fitting footwear, dressing in the wrong clothes can put a real dampener on what should be a fun experience.
+Driving a car for a long distance in uncomfortable clothes is never an enjoyable experience.
+Whether it’s being too warm, too cold, or wearing badly fitting footwear, dressing in the wrong clothes can put a real dampener on what should be a fun experience.

 Check the weather thoroughly beforehand, and pack anything that might be of help.
 Thick socks, loose clothing and sunglasses are all recommended.

 In an ideal world, you, your kids and your partner would fill the car journey with stories, singalongs and some Hollywood-inspired family fun.
 However, it sometimes doesn’t work out that way, which is where you need back-up.